wuyiqii/Accelerated-Data-Engine/README.md

   <source media="(prefers-color-scheme: light)" srcset="https://user-images.githubusercontent.com/25423296/163456779-a8556205-d0a5-45e2-ac17-42d089e3c3f8.png">
   <img alt="Shows an illustrated sun in light mode and a moon with stars in dark mode." src="https://user-images.githubusercontent.com/25423296/163456779-a8556205-d0a5-45e2-ac17-42d089e3c3f8.png">
 </picture>
-In the real breeding scene, the picture and the corresponding bovine individual outline annotation file.
 # To establish a new dataset quickly:

 ### Step 1:
 Run R&G models for getting auto-annotators.